zinns/HTML-Course/04/lists.md

 [English](#Instructions)

+---

 # Instructions

-1. Create HTML5 tags inside the **index.html** file.
+1. Create the basic HTML5 structure inside the `index.html` file.

 2. Inside the `<body>` tag create container tags.

 3. Inside the container tags, create a `<p>` tag, and inside it put the name of a saucer.

+4. List all the ingredients and list all the steps needed to cook this.

-4. Create at least 4 or 5 foods in different branches.
+5. Repeat the exercise 2 more times with different foods in different branches.

 # Reminders

-- A branch of `develop-[name]` must come out, as we have done in previous exercises.
+- A branch of `develop-[name]` must come out, as it has done in previous exercises.

 - Branch names must always comply with the conventions.